Remote work has become a fast and evergrowing trend ever since all our worlds got turned upside down in March 2020.

 Provide communication options

 As previously stated, communication is key to managing remote workers.
 It is important to establish different communication platforms in which employees and managers can easily speak to one another.
-This can come in the form of help through texting, or calling or video calling.
-The different options are important as it gives the employee a selection, in which they can choose what they feel most comfortable doing.
+This can come in the form of help through texting, or calling, or video calling.

 Consider alternative perks